nyuad-eac/nyuad-eac.github.io/pages/faq.md

 weight: 2
 ---

+**As an incoming freshman trying to major in Engineering, what courses should I be taking?**

+It is highly recommended that you are enrolled in three courses, including Computer Programming for Engineers, a Math Course, and FYWS or Core Colloquium.
+This will prevent you from falling behind.
+Students currently enrolled in only two courses (underloading), or are not enrolled in the suggested courses, should revise their schedules.

 **What is MATH-UH 1000 A&B?
 Is it one semester or two semesters?
 How does it work?**

 The MATH-UH 1000 A&B is a new course set up by the Math department.
 It replaces the previously available set of pre-calculus courses (Vectors, Functions, Trigonometry).
 Each “section” (A&B) are 2-credits and are meant to be completed in the same semester.
 The course is also meant to be completed prior to enrolling in Calculus.